brandoncharnesky/Prompt/README.md

 ## 🚀 Features

-- **🧠 Intelligent Prompt Engineering**: Input system and user prompts for optimal data extraction
+- **🧠 Multi-Prompt Engineering**: Create and test up to 5 different user prompts simultaneously
+- **⚡ Individual & Batch Processing**: Submit prompts individually or all at once for comparison
+- **📊 Side-by-Side Results**: Compare outputs from different prompts in a responsive grid layout
 - **🧾 Clinical Note Processing**: Paste messy clinical notes and get structured JSON output
 - **🛠️ Model Parameter Tuning**: Adjust temperature, max tokens, and model selection
 - **🤖 Multi-LLM Support**: Compatible with OpenAI GPT models (with easy extension to other providers)
-- **📊 Performance Metrics**: Real-time token usage and response time tracking
+- **📈 Performance Metrics**: Real-time token usage and response time tracking for each prompt
 - **💻 Modern UI**: Beautiful, responsive interface designed for healthcare professionals
 - **🔄 Real-time Testing**: Instant feedback for prompt optimization